 Summer vacation just wouldn’t be complete without a little relaxation.
 This bolster by Ellen Maxwell combines my two loves of quilting and yoga in one small project.
-The Flying Geese create an origami effect as if they are soaring off of the pillow.
+The Flying Geese quilt creates an origami effect as if they are soaring off of the pillow.
 If yoga isn’t your scene, that’s ok!
 The bolster pillow is ideal for propping your head up whether you’re spending a night under the stars or lounging at home watching a movie.
-Since this pattern uses 2 1/2 “ strips, choose a few favorites from a jelly roll or uses scraps from your last project featuring the strips.
+Since this pattern uses 2 1/2″ strips, choose a few favorites from a Jelly Roll or uses scraps from your last project featuring the strips.

 Not sure you want to fly with the flock?
-There are tons of modern quilting patterns to choose from in the Interweave store, you’re sure to find a project you can’t wait to make!
+There are tons of modern quilting patterns to choose from in our quilting store, you’re sure to find a project you can’t wait to make!